yasenstar/DoingMathWithPython/Doing Math with Python.md

 A set,t, is said to be asuperset  of another set,s, ift  contains all of the members contained ins. --> is_superset()

-Thepower set of a set,s, is the set of all possible subsets ofs. --> powerset()
+Thepowerset of a set,s, is the set of all possible subsets ofs. --> powerset()

 #### Using len() to find set's cardinality.